People who undertake our Melbourne first aid training leave in no doubt about the serious nature of anaphylaxis.

-Our first aid training in Melbourne helps you better manage the initial, and any later anaphylactic reactions, so you have an in-depth understanding of the steps you need to take to avoid this state of shock becoming a fatality.
+Our first aid training will help you better manage the initial, and any later anaphylactic reactions, so you have an in-depth understanding of the steps you need to take to avoid this state of shock becoming a fatality.

-When the sufferer of an anaphylactic reaction first experiences allergy symptoms these can be quite mild, such as a rash or runny nose.
+When the sufferer of an anaphylactic reaction first experiences allergy symptoms, these can be quite mild, such as a rash or runny nose.

-If you’ve experienced a more severe allergic reaction at any stage of your life, it’s important to be aware there’s a higher chance of you being at risk of future reactions.
-Also, even if your early allergic reactions were mild, you can still be susceptible to having more severe reactions further down the track.
+If you’ve experienced a severe allergic reaction at any stage of your life, it’s important to be aware there’s a high chance of you being at risk of future reactions.
+Also, even if your earlier allergic reactions were mild, you can still be susceptible to having more severe reactions further down the track.

 Here are some early indications that you need to book an appointment to see an allergist:

 As epinephrine is only available with a prescription, it’s crucial you keep a dose and the injector on you 24/7.
 On occasion, for more extreme allergic reactions, you may require a second dose of adrenaline.

-Take steps to avoid your trigger, as prevention is the most effective way to stop an anaphylactic reaction.
-Speak to an allergist about specific avoidance techniques you can incorporate which are tailored to suit your lifestyle, work, hobbies and regular activities, as well as your home and other environments you regularly access.
+Take steps to avoid your triggers, as prevention is preferable to trying to stop an anaphylactic reaction.
+Speak to an allergist about avoidance strategies you can adopt, tailored to suit your lifestyle, activities, as well as your home and other environments you regularly access.

-After an allergic emergency resulting in anaphylaxis, it’s critical you call 000, even after administering epinephrine.
+After an allergic emergency resulting in anaphylaxis, it’s critical to call 000, even after administering epinephrine.
 Make sure to identify the allergen, to help the medical staff treating you.